Skip to main content

 After the period for cure has expired, the City Attorney will determine whether the respondent has cured any violation alleged in the complaint and, if so, whether the respondent has substantially complied with its legal obligations under Chapter 7, Article V, of the City Code.
 In determining whether the respondent has substantially complied with its legal obligations, the City Attorney will consider:

-• The extend of the respondent’s noncompliance;
+• The extent of the respondent’s noncompliance;

 • The purpose of the provision violated and whether that purpose was substantially achieved despite the noncompliance; and